JoshCarrell/Spatial-Analysis/README.md

 # Spatial-Analysis
-This repository contains my spatial works in R.
+This repository contains my spatial works and data for tutorials.